 The search function will show you all tweets which have #phdchat in them.
 The idea of live chat is to read and respond to these tweets in whatever way you want to.
 This creates a free-flowing, somewhat anarchic conversation.
 Sometimes these chats might be ‘Storified’ later.

-If you are using the Twitter website you will have to click on ‘All’ at the top to see tweets being posted in realtime – or you can view the channel anytime here without needing to log in to Twitter.
+Note: if you are using the Twitter website you will have to click on ‘All’ at the top to see tweets being posted in real time.

 Anyone can participate in a live chat by including the phrase #phdchat in their tweet.
 Most people participate by replying directly to others, but so long as you include #phdchat anyone will be able to read your tweet, whether or not they are included in the reply.
 For a longer explanation of Twitter see below.